SergioCantilloBlanco/Python_Basics/README.md

 2. OOP practice

 ## Python Basics
-This section covers fundamental Python programming concepts and contains three subfolders:
+This section covers fundamental Python programming concepts and contains two subfolders:
 ### Basic Python Projects
 This folder contains simple Python projects designed to help you understand basic programming concepts such as:
 + Variables and data types